The best way to help prevent a stroke is to eat a healthy diet, exercise regularly, and avoid smoking and drinking too much alcohol.

 If you have been diagnosed with a condition known to increase your risk of stroke, ensuring the condition is well controlled is also important for helping prevent strokes.

-The lifestyle changes mentioned above can help control these conditions to a large degree, but you may also need to take regular medication.
+Making the lifestyle changes described on this page can help control these conditions to a large degree, but you may also need to take regular medicine.

 For more information, see: